SPFPeters/AnalysisTool/README.md

-# Simulator
+# AnalysisTool

-An implementation of an advanced business process simulation engine.
+This Analysis Tool combines an implementation of an advanced business process simulation engine and queueing model analysis.
 The simulation engine can take BPMN models as they are, for example, produced in [Signavio](https://www.signavio.com/) and simulate them.
 It contains some advanced functionality that existing BPMN simulation engines do not have.
 In particular:
 * case data with distributions on their value;
 * the ability to base an XOR-split on case data values;
 * advanced resource simulation patterns;